Peer-Stevens/peer/use-case.md

 ## Rating Use Case

 From the main view, a map of the area surrounding the user is displayed, and recommended locations have a pin that can be selected.
-These pins are read aloud to the user if the built-in audio cues are enabled.
 Upon selecting a pin, the user is taken to a new view that contains the name of the location, a description of the location (from Google/Apple maps), that location's address, and an overall accessibility score from 0-5.
 Below these fields are a set of fields labeled:

 -   Use of braille (if the user selected that they read braille)
 -   Font size on signs